 Why This Parka & Bibs?

 I bought these with my own money after scouring every top cold weather gear option on the market, #NotSponsored.
+But i do earn from qualifying purchases using links to their site, thanks to them for their support.
 I didn’t intend to buy this kit originally, but I landed here after doing alot of research.
 Check out my podcast episode All About Deer Hunting Bibs for more info on the research process and why some gear is worth the money while other gear is not.

 You see I was getting cold while hunting whitetails on cold windy days.
 Not just uncomfortably cold, but sick.
 After the second or third round of illness one year I decided that toughing it out was no longer an option, I needed to find a way to get warmer.
 I figured quality gear was still cheaper than doctor bills.